 Buoyancy Control Device – BCD

-Our pick is the Scubapro Litehawk which combines excellent quality at a reasonable price.
+Our pick is the Scubapro Litehawk, which combines excellent quality at a reasonable price.

-Fins are the best way to get you moving through water.
+Scuba fins are the best way to get you moving through water.
 As we don’t naturally grow them, we need to attach them to our feet…

 Our pick for scuba fins is the Cressi PLUMA.
 A full foot lightweight set of fins for diving and snorkeling.